BCIT-203/COMM-2216-User-Documentation-Assignment/docs/8-troubleshoot.md

 ### Solution

 - Make sure you are in the correct directory.
 A Git repository is identified by a hidden `.git` folder.
-If you're not inside a repository, navigate to the correct folder where the repository is initialized or cloned.
+If you’re not inside a repository, navigate to the correct folder where the repository is initialized or cloned.
 - If you’re sure you should be in a repository but `.git` is missing, you might need to reinitialize the Git repository by running:

 ```powershell